keshavpj1711/Python_100-Days/WebDev/57JinjaBlog/README.md

 ```

 These `{{}}` can basically render the python code which is put inside them. so not only this we can put actually python code here.

+# How to use multiline statements in jinja?